This post was originally published on December 4, 2014 and has been updated for accuracy and comprehensiveness.

 - Separate duties.
 For example, one employee should not be in charge of both writing company checks and keeping the books.

 - Encourage anonymous reporting.
-Employees should have an outlet to anonymously report violations of company policy, uncomfortable behavior at the workplace and other human resource related issues without the need to go to HR directly.
+Employees should have the option to anonymously report violations of company policy, uncomfortable behavior at the workplace and other human resource issues without the need to speak with someone directly.

 3. Leverage Security Technology